The History of Our Meetinghouse

 The Historical Meetinghouse.
 John Neill, Oil on canvas, 1975

 This current building stands on the foundations of three prior meetinghouses.
-The first is believed to have been erected in 1664 and the second in 1699, after the first was burned in a Native American raid.
-The second meetinghouse was replaced by a third construction effort, starting in 1766 and completed in 1788.
+In 1662 the Town voted to build a thirty-foot-square meetinghouse.
+Thirty years later the meetinghouse was burned down in a Native American raid.
+Construction of the second meetinghouse began in November 1699.
+A third and larger (65' x 46') meetinghouse was built over a period of years in the 1770s.
 The fourth, our current Meetinghouse, dates to 1862.
 Over three centuries, each meetinghouse has stood on this spot as a landmark for the secular and religious center of life in our community.